-The project consists of replacing a commercial building with a six-story hotel and the project is not expected result in a significant increase to solid waste generation given that its land use intensity is less than that considered by the LUTE EIR.
+The project consists of replacing a light industrial/office building with a six-story hotel and the Project is not expected result in a significant increase to solid waste generation given that its land use intensity is less than that considered by the LUTE EIR.
 Therefore, the findings of the certified LUTE EIR pertaining to landfill capacity remain valid and no further analysis is required.